xanthospap/autobpe/src/python/new/doc/gpstime.rst

 =============================
-Module webutils
+Module : gpstimet
 =============================

+This module contains various functions to accomodate the easy handling of date and/or datetime obects.

 -----------------------------
 Documentation
 -----------------------------

-.. automodule:: webutils
+.. automodule:: bernutils.gpstime
    :private-members:
    :special-members:
    :members: